 According to the survey, the phishing attack is one of the most dangerous cyber attacks of all time.
 The number of phishing attack has been increased dramatically than the previous years.
 A hacker can steal any sensitive data from your device or even you, by pretending to be someone you trust!
 Sounds creepy and hideous right?
 It’s happening.
+But you don’t need to just stay there and watch these creepy things happen, and praying that it won’t happen to you.
+You can stay safer by following the recommended cyber security tips which will help you a lot to stay calm, and of course, which will protect you from these kinds of threats.
 Phishing and Financial hack have become a technological headache nowadays.
 Here we will be talking about some phishing lures that could snatch your personal info such as card number, and other sensitive data from your computer or smartphone device.

 Let’s talk about some phishing lures: